-The Maldives is an exotic paradise and dream destination for many travellers, especially those looking for a special honeymoon location or a romantic getaway.
+Do you want to know how much does it cost to go to the Maldives?
+The country is made up of many islands and is an exotic paradise and dream destination for many travellers, especially those looking for a special honeymoon location or a romantic getaway.
 However, while the crystal waters and sandy beaches promise to impress, the price tag associated with the country often scares people away.
-But, how does it actually cost to go to the Maldives?
 Is it as expensive as everyone says?
 Read on to find out.

 For the purpose of this article, I’m going to suggest an 8-day 7-night itinerary in the Maldives.
 This is going to be a more luxury-oriented itinerary including a 2 night’s stay in the over-water bungalows that the Maldives is known for, so keep that in mind when you look at the initial price breakdown.
 I will, however, also be including a couple of tips for more budget-friendly options when visiting the Maldives.

 Please note that this guide is based on the costs of a single person.
 If you are travelling as a couple make sure to double these estimates (except for hotels).

 - When is the best time of the year to visit the Maldives?

 - How far in advance should I book my Maldives vacation?

 - How do I get a cheap travel package to the Maldives?